How Do You Transport a Combine Harvester Safely and Efficiently

 Do I need to disassemble my combine harvester before transport?

-What kind of trailer is used to haul a combine harvester?
+What type of trailer is used to haul a combine harvester?

-What permits are required for transporting a combine harvester?
+What permits are required to transport a combine harvester?

-How can I prepare my combine for safe transport?
+How should I prepare my combine harvester for transport?